ekaterina921/currency-rates-api-testing/tests/Test Plan for Currency rates application.md

 ## Environment Requirements

 - Both API and UI tests will be executed in the local test environment using Docker containers managed by Testcontainers.
+The required tools should be installed

 ## Execution Frequency